 Independent Undergraduate(and dependent students whose parents are unable to obtain PLUS Loans)

-A federal loan in the parent's name only.
-Parents who do not have an adverse credit history can borrow through the Federal Direct PLUS Loan program for the educational expenses of a dependent child who is enrolled for at least six credits.
-PLUS loans have a variable/fixed interest rate that is set every July 1.
+The Federal Direct Parent PLUS Loan is a federal loan in the parent's name only.
+Parents who do not have an adverse credit history can borrow through the Federal Direct PLUS Loan program for the educational expenses of a dependent child who is enrolled in at least six credits.
+Parent PLUS loans have a variable/fixed interest rate that is set every July 1.
 Repayment begins 60 days after the second disbursement, although an annual forbearance option is available.
-Parents may apply for a Federal Direct PLUS loan at www.studentloans.gov.
+Parents may apply for a Federal Direct PLUS loan at www.studentaid.gov.

-A private, long-term loan for the student with a cosigner, parents or other credit worthy individuals, which is repaid after graduation.
-Unlike the Federal Direct Stafford or Perkins Loan, these loans are not federally regulated and can have either a variable or fixed interest rate.
+A private, long-term loan for the student (often with a cosigner), parent or other credit worthy individuals, which must be repaid after graduation.
+Unlike the Federal Direct Loan, these loans are not federally regulated and can have either a variable or fixed interest rate.
 The requirements and incentives vary with each lender.
 The student applies directly to each lender.
 A student should exhaust all grants and federal loans before considering an alternative loan.
 Please research carefully before choosing a loan and lender.
 The Pitt-Greensburg school code is 003379.